5 Mental Health Tips

 Illustration of male student studying at desk

-Mental Health Tips for University and College Students
+Mental Health Tips and App Recommendations for University and College Students

-Today we’ll look at five ways that students can improve their mental health while studying abroad.
+Below, we’ll look at five ways that students can improve their mental health while studying abroad, and apps that can help boost your wellness.

 1. Keep Yourself Grounded

 Many people with anxiety find it difficult to stop their mind from racing or spiralling into anxious thoughts.
-Finding some helpful grounding mental exercises is a great way to practice turning your mind away from stressful thoughts.
-Grounding exercises, including using a fidget tool, can help turn yourself away from anxious spiralling and focus on something tactile.
+Using grounding mental exercises is a great way to practice turning your mind away from stressful thoughts.
+Grounding exercises, including using a fidget tool, can help you focus on something tactile and stay calm.

-Some students may also find that meditation is a helpful way to control their thoughts.
+Some students may also find that meditation is a helpful way to stay mentally balanced.
 Apps like Calm and Headspace are commonly recommended tools by mental health professionals for meditation novices and experts alike.
-Please note: Some apps may require a paid subscription, while others may have free memberships available.*
+Note: Some apps may require a paid subscription, while others may have free memberships.*

 2. Move Your Body